Japan tax hike splits retailers, luxury hit hardest

 Department stores like Takashimaya saw a spike in demand before the sales tax hike with consumers snapping up watches, jewellery and other big-ticket items.

-Last week, Seven & I Holdings Co (3382.T), operator of the 7-Eleven chain and owner of Sogo and Seibu department stores, unveiled plans for a record pace of expansion at home, unfazed by the sales tax increase.
+Last week, Seven & I Holdings Co, operator of the 7-Eleven chain and owner of Sogo and Seibu department stores, unveiled plans for a record pace of expansion at home, unfazed by the sales tax increase.

 For its part, FamilyMart said it would look to open 1,600 stores in the current fiscal year, and annual sales at Japan's convenience stores taken together could grow another 20 percent to become a $115-billion market.